microsoft/winget-pkgs/doc/manifest/schema/1.2.0/singleton.md

  **Optional Field**

  This key represents any status code returned by the installer representing a condition other than zero.
 MSIX and MSI packages have well known return codes.
-This is primarily intended for executable installers that have custom or unique return codes that can be mapped to a return response.
+This is primarily intended for executable installers that have custom or unique return coes that can be mapped to a return response.
 </details>

 <details>